Shy/MagTag-Contentful-Courier/readme.md

 What is this about?
 =====

-Inspired by an [art installation in the lobby of the New York Times](https://www.nytimes.com/2007/10/25/arts/design/25vide.html), I've taken the Adafruit MagTag, and connected it to the Contentful API to show a series of rotating headlines.
+Inspired by an [art installation in the lobby of the New York Times](https://www.nytimes.com/2007/10/25/arts/design/25vide.html), [@itsaydrian](https://twitter.com/itsaydrian) streamed using the Adafruit MagTag.
+We connected it to the Contentful API to show a series of rotating headlines.

 If a user is interested in what they see on screen they'll be able to hit one of the buttons to send a notification out via the Courier API.
 In this project we're sending the notification via Discord, but you can replace it with any other API that Courier supports.

+Check out our original stream and catch our upcoming ones on the [Contentful Youtube](https://www.youtube.com/playlist?list=PLAaQpb7XfX3BWoAku4pYf3VEJhiKjq5ZA).

 Getting started
 =====